 Like other opioids, hydrocodone acts as a strong pain reliever for people who require around-the-clock relief and do not respond to other pain medications.
 Although this can be effective for short-term use, taking hydrocodone for an extended amount of time carries several serious risks, including tolerance, dependence, and addiction.

-Knowing the signs and symptoms of hydrocodone abuse can be the first step in getting yourself or a loved one treatment.
-If you or someone you know is abusing hydrocodone, treatment within an opioid rehab program may be required.
+Knowing the signs of hydrocodone abuse can be the first step in getting yourself or a loved one prescription drug addiction treatment.

 Hydrocodone abuse refers to any use of the drug that is not prescribed by a doctor, such as:

 - Taking higher doses than directed

 - Taking doses more frequently

 - Taking hydrocodone with other drugs (i.e., alcohol) to experience a more powerful high